-Love the church in the picture up there, though it doesn’t look much like our churches today.
+Love the church in the picture up there, though it doesn’t look much like many of our churches today.

 The local church we attend is 21st century, high-tech.
 There are multiple services on Sunday mornings.
 The music is loud and the worship contemporary.
 God is doing amazing things and we love worshiping there.

-A few years back, one Sunday morning I was in a much smaller church in Round Rock, Texas.
+A few years back, one Sunday morning I was in a much smaller church in Texas.

 They, too, incorporate a modern approach, as their budget allows.
 Due to increased attendance, they began a second Sunday service.

 Most of the people are bi-lingual.
 Their worship moves from English to Spanish seamlessly.
 They are energetic and excited to be in God’s house.

 Later that day in downtown Austin, I attended an afternoon church service for refugees.